Sorry if the speed sucks, Earthlink has refused to fix connectivity issues that first

 'Rumble Synth', a demo for the S.F.T.
 Synth project.

-The bassline and lead parts were done with this (amazing!) device.
-You can also find the song on my
+The bassline and lead parts were done with an early prototype of this (amazing!) device.
+You can also find the song

 Rumble Synth STREAM